High Efficiency Process Heating

 Project Status

-Current technologies for reducing natural gas use in industrial processes involve reducing heat losses and/or recovering and recycling heat that would be otherwise lost.
+Current technologies for reducing fossil gas use in industrial processes involve reducing heat losses and/or recovering and recycling heat that would be otherwise lost.
 A wide range of technologies are available, but many provide only modest gains in energy efficiency and long payback periods, and some may adversely affect the process.
-Solar thermal for process heating is attractive but current technologies are either limited to low temperature applications, not distributable, or not economical.
+Solar thermal for process heating is attractive, but current technologies are limited to low temperature applications, not distributable, or not economical.

 Project Innovation